Deepak1221/impranay/_posts/2015-12-17-science&maths.md

 <img src="http://cdn.meme.am/instances/57043240.jpg" align="right">

 I think most mathematicians are probably with plato on this.
-They'd tell you the mathematical truth is more pure and essential and fully known than anything in science you've probably heard that evolution is just a theory, even gravity is just a theory, becasue science can't really ever fully prove anything.
-But math has proofs and we know for sure they're right.
+They'd tell you the mathematical truth is more pure and essential and fully known than anything in science you've probably heard that evolution is just a theory, even gravity is just a theory, because science can't really ever fully prove anything.
+But math has proof's and we know for sure they're right.

 But why is science stuck defending theories about the imprefect real world while math has these perfect truths?